np-ui-lib/np-ui-lib/projects/np-ui-lib/README.md

 ### [Working demo](https://stackblitz.com/edit/np-ui-lib-demo)
 ### [Check all demos here](https://github.com/NilavPatel/np-ui-package/tree/master/src/app)
-**Note:** In Demo all modules are imported from 'projects/np-ui-lib/src/public-api', which needs to be imported from 'np-ui-lib' package in real application.

 ## License
 This project is licensed under the MIT License.
 ## Contributors